Walnut & Chocolate Squares

 Simply whip up the egg whites into stiff peaks, this takes some time, adding the sugar gradually.
 Then stream in the milk, melted butter, and gradually add the flour, baking powder and in the end, the grounded walnuts.

-The topping for this cake is fairly easy.
-If you know how to use a double boiler, you will have no troubles here.
+This cake’s topping is easy.
+If you know how to use a double boiler, you will have no trouble here.
 Whisk the remaining egg yolks with sugar over medium heat, stirring non-stop!
 Once the egg yolks gain volume and turn a lighter yellow colour – it is time to add the butter and chocolate.
 Melt and combine the ingredients together and take off the heat.

-Let this mixture cool for five minutes and fold in the grounded walnuts.
+Let this mixture cool for five minutes and fold in the ground walnuts.